dottorepie/synthf/README.md

 ~if turning tempo to max, preferably do not set max long attack and decay at the same time so the sound engine does not crash

 ~synthf output is 4 independent channels of audio,according to audio interface, n channels are audible

+~if unsure on speaker system dynamic range do not set drive to high at low pitch